OpenDataPolicingNC/Traffic-Stops/docs/dev-setup.rst

     (opendatapolicing)$ pip install -U pip
     (opendatapolicing)$ pip install -r requirements/dev.txt
     (opendatapolicing)$ npm install

+If ``npm install`` fails, make sure you're using ``npm`` from a reasonable version of NodeJS, as documented at the top of this document.

 Next, we'll set up our local environment variables.
 We use `django-dotenv
 <https://github.com/jpadilla/django-dotenv>`_ to help with this.
 It reads environment variables